 - The Index Has a Limited Performance History-The Index was launched on July 5, 2016, and the Index Sponsor has published limited information about how the Index might have performed had it been calculated in the past.
 Because the Index is new and limited historical performance data exists, your investment in the Notes may involve a greater risk than investing in alternate securities linked to one or more indices with an established record of performance.
 A longer history of actual performance would be helpful in providing more reliable information on which to assess the validity of the methodology that the Index uses as the basis for an investment decision. - The Index Relies on Third-Party Data Sources That May Not be Accurate-The Index relies on data supplied by third parties.
-This data is used in calculating the Index Level, including to generate the table and graphs set forth under "The Index-Historical and Hypothetical Historical Performance of the Index" below.
-The data supplied by third parties may not be accurate and could distort the calculation of the Index Level. - The Index Relies on Financial Modelling Techniques That Are Subject to Inherent Limitations-The Index seeks to track a portfolio constructed from the Index Components that is determined by the Index methodology to have the highest expected return, subject to certain weighting constraints and other conditions described under "The Index-Overview" below, without portfolio volatility exceeding the Target Volatility of 5%.
+This data is used in calculating the Index Level, including to generate the table and graphs set forth under "Historical and Hypothetical Historical Performance of the Index" below.
+The data supplied by third parties may not be accurate and could distort the calculation of the Index Level. - The Index Relies on Financial Modelling Techniques That Are Subject to Inherent Limitations-The Index seeks to track a portfolio constructed from the Index Components that is determined by the Index methodology to have the highest expected return, subject to certain weighting constraints and other conditions described under "Indices-The Barclays Trailblazer Sectors 5 Index-Overview" in the accompanying underlying supplement, without portfolio volatility exceeding the Target Volatility of 5.00%.
 The Index Sponsor uses market-standard financial modelling techniques to seek to identify each optimized portfolio.
 In limited circumstances, the portfolio composition used as the starting point for the model could theoretically cause the model to produce a less optimal portfolio.
-While the Index Sponsor runs the model using multiple starting points to reduce the likelihood of such an occurrence, this risk cannot be eliminated entirely.
+While the Index Sponsor runs the model using multiple starting points to reduce the likelihood of such an occurrence, this risk cannot be eliminated entirely. - Hypothetical Back-Tested Data Relating to the Index Does Not Represent Actual Historical Data and is Subject to Inherent

-• Hypothetical Back-Tested Data Relating to the Index Does Not Represent Actual Historical Data and is Subject to Inherent Limitations-All data relating to the period prior to the launch date of the Index, including the table and graphs set forth under "The Index- Historical and Hypothetical Historical Performance of the Index" below, is purely theoretical and does not represent the actual historical performance of the Index and has not been verified by an independent third party.
+Limitations-All data relating to the period prior to the launch date of the Index, including the table and graphs set forth under "Historical and Hypothetical Historical Performance of the Index" below, is purely theoretical and does not represent the actual historical performance of the Index and has not been verified by an independent third party.
 The information is based on a hypothetical estimate by the Index Sponsor using available historical data as to how the Index may have performed in the pre-launch date period.
-In addition, for periods prior to the Index Component Base Date (as defined under "The Index-Index Components" below) of an Index Component, the hypothetical historical information was calculated using alternative performance information derived from a related index, after deducting hypothetical fund fees, rather than the performance information for that Index Component.
+In addition, for periods prior to the Index Component Base Date (as defined under "Indices-The Barclays Trailblazer Sectors 5 Index-Barclays Trailblazer Sectors 5 Index Components" in the accompanying underlying supplement) of an Index Component, the hypothetical historical information was calculated using alternative performance information derived from a related index, after deducting hypothetical fund fees, rather than the performance information for that Index Component.

-Alternative modeling techniques or assumptions may produce different hypothetical historical information that might prove to be more appropriate and that might differ significantly from the hypothetical historical information set forth under "The Index-Historical and Hypothetical Historical Performance of the Index."
+Alternative modeling techniques or assumptions may produce different hypothetical historical information that might prove to be more appropriate and that might differ significantly from the hypothetical historical information set forth under "Historical and Hypothetical Historical Performance of the Index" below.
 In addition, back-tested, hypothetical historical results have inherent limitations.
-These back-tested results are achieved by means of a retroactive application of a back-tested model designed with the benefit of hindsight.
+These backtested results are achieved by means of a retroactive application of a back-tested model designed with the benefit of hindsight.
 Hypothetical back-tested data should not be taken as an indication of future performance.